 - B) Operating monies are those monies that are collected from A.S. fees during each fiscal year, and those monies in A.S.
 General Accounts.

-- C) All Operating Account monies not spent by June 30th will be transferred into the A. S. Suspense account and retained for the fiscal year two (2) years hence unless otherwise provided herein.
+- C) All Operating Account monies not spent by June 30° will be transferred into the A. S. Suspense account and retained for the fiscal year two (2) years hence unless otherwise provided herein.

-- 1) Final approval of all trustee accounts must be completed by the eighth (8a) week of the Spring quarter.
+- 1) Final approval of all trustee accounts must be completed by the eighth (8-) week of the Spring quarter.
 If an account is not approved, funds remaining in the account at the end of the fiscal year will go back to the Capital Project Reserve Account.
 The Executive Director shall submit to the Senate, the request, which shall approve the request as an action item.

 - a) If a rollover request is denied by the Senate, and the account is a lock in fee, the remaining funds will rollover into a category in Finance and Business' budget to be allocated to any OSL or AS entity requesting funds for a project or program relevant to the specified language of the lock in.

 - i) Exceptions listed below: All the Operating account monies not spent by June 30th will be transferred to their trustee accounts.

-- aa) EOP
+- EOP aa)

 - bb) KCSB

-- cc) Program Board
+- Program Board cc)

-- dd) Communications Personnel
+- Communications Personnel dd)

 - ee) Recycling

 - ff) IV Improvements

-- gg) IV Tenants Union
+- gg) hh) IV Tenants Union

-- hh) Coastal Fund
+- Coastal Fund

 - ii) Community Affairs Board

 - 2) A request must be submitted by the sixth (6th) week of Spring quarter to the AS Finance and Business via an online form, to request that a trustee account be set up or, in the case of an existing account, maintained.
 The request should include an explanation of how and when the monies are going to be spent, why monies were not spent during the fiscal year, as well as a valid reason why a trustee account is being requested.
 Some valid reasons would be staffing considerations, long-range purchases, technical support, and on-going projects.

 - a) All requests shall be made available to the public.

 - b) The Executive Director shall make an initial decision to be approved by the Senate.

 - D) All A.S.
 Businesses, plus the following entities, are exempt from this process and can maintain trustee accounts up to \$5,000 without special consideration: Administration, Main Office, Staff Salaries Account, Staff Development Account, Tech Support, Legal Services, and Childcare Grant.

-- 1) Exceptions listed below: All the Operating account monies not spent by June 30th will be transferred to their trustee accounts.
+- 1) Exceptions listed below: All the Operating account monies not spent by June 30° will be transferred to their trustee accounts.

 - a) EOP

 - b) KCSB

 - c) Program Board

 - d) Communications Personnel

-- e) Recycling
+- Recycling e)

-- f) IV Improvements
+- IV Improvements f)

-- g) IV Tenants Union
+- IV Tenants Union

-- h) Coastal Fund
+- Coastal Fund

-- i) Community Affairs Board
+- Community Affairs Board